 Send above materials as ONE pdf to the Committee chair, email@example.com.

-The committee for 2016-2017 is email@example.com, Associate Director, Humanities Institute (Chair); Kent Holsinger, Professor, Ecology and Evolutionary Biology, Vice Provost for Graduate Education, and Dean of the Graduate School; and Gustavo Nanclares, Associate Professor of Spanish, Head of Literatures, Cultures and Languages.
+The committee is firstname.lastname@example.org, Associate Director, Humanities Institute (Chair); Kent Holsinger, Professor, Ecology and Evolutionary Biology, Vice Provost for Graduate Education and Dean of the Graduate School; and Gustavo Nanclares, Associate Professor of Spanish, Head of Literatures, Cultures and Languages.